didi/mand-mobile/site/docs/design/principle/intuition.en-US.md

 }
 </style>

-## WYSIWYG
+#### WYSIWYG

-For the scanning and identification function of the bank card, driving license and other documents, the recognition result and the corresponding certificate photo are displayed in comparison, and the identification is correct or not, which is very straightforward and clear at a glance.[OCR bank cards]
+For the scanning and identification function of the bank card, driving license and other documents, the recognition result and the corresponding certificate photo are displayed in comparison, and the identification is correct or not, which is very straightforward and clear at a glance.

 <div class="doc-cutline-wrapper">
   <div class="doc-cutline do">